PeterStoyanov83/Django_Project_K_Web_Exam/README.md

 ## What you see here is the result of the work after completing the Python Web and Front End Modules. in SoftUni!

+##  Take A Look Around:

+### log-in with one of these users:

+- Test users :
+  - normal user (limited access) Sees most of the app except the Admin Panel
+    - username : normaluser
+    - password : normie123

+  - Moderator:  (limited access) Can access the app and modify lecturers, courses and users
+    - username : peter
+    - password : peterko123

+  - admin user (full access)  Has full admin rights and can access django admin panel
+    - username : admin
+    - password : Admin123123

+- Access the admin panel at `https://project-k-web.onrender.com/admin/` (you won't be able to access it if you are not logged in as admin)

+- Register as a new user or log in

+- Explore courses, apply for courses, and manage your profile
+- Admins can manage users, courses, and applications through the admin interface

 ## Features

 ### User Management